 2. Understand the Hollow Body Position

-3. Practice walking up and down the wall in hollow body position and body facing wall (lock out arms)
+3. Practice walking up and down the wall in a hollow body position and body facing the wall (lockout arms)

-4. Handstand against wall with body facing out
+4. Handstand against the wall with body facing out

 5. L Stand

-6. Free standing handstands (start with tuck or straddle)
+6. Freestanding handstands (start with a tuck or straddle)